sidwellr/schotter/schotter3.md

 }
 ```

 While "app.main_window()" seems like it should return the main window, it actually returns the active one.
-This is acknowledged in the Nannou docs: "TODO: Currently this produces a reference to the focused window, but this behaviour should be changed to track the "main" window (the first window created?)".
+This is acknowledged in the Nannou docs: 'TODO: Currently this produces a reference to the focused window, but this behaviour should be changed to track the "main" window (the first window created?)'.
 So this will probably be fixed in the future, but we don't want to wait!
 To fix this, we need to remember the id of the main window and make the save code use it instead of app.main_window().

 First, we add a new field to the model; let's call it "main_window".